 The Carmelite contemplative spirit under the loving care of St. Thérèse of Lisieux.

 Our confrontation with ourselves and with Jesus Christ as we live through the natural consequences of our world "as accepted."

-Christian hope through the French royal heart of St. Joan of Arc.
+Christian hope and a new worldview through the French royal heart of St. Joan of Arc.